oracle/docker-images/GraalVM/README.md

 GraalVM requires the `JAVA_HOME` environment variable to point to a JVMCI enabled Java Development Kit or Java Runtime.
 This is automatically configured by the `Dockerfile`.

-[Oracle Labs JDK](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html) is a JVMCI enabled version of JDK 8 which can be used to run GraalVM.
+[Oracle Labs JDK](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html) is a JVMCI enabled version of JDK 8 which is included in the Docker image and is used to run GraalVM.

-Alternatively, a JVMCI enabled JDK or JRE can be placed in the folder `./jdk` or `./jre` to override the `JAVA_HOME` environment variable.

-Please note that JDK 9 builds are not yet compatible.

 The bin directory contains:
 * `java` - Runs the JVM with Graal as the default dynamic compiler for Java.